AjayThorve/dash-world-cell-towers/README.md

 `cell_towers.parq` (even though it has a file extension, this will be a directory) and place it at `data/cell_towers.parq`.

+## Data setup for cudf
+the `notebooks/prepare_cell_data.ipynb` Jupyter notebook contains instructions for downloading the raw data, and the notebook itself will process the data set and write out a compressed arrow file to the `./data` directory

 ## Mapbox setup
 To run the dashboard, create a file name `.mapbox_token` under to root directory.
 This file should contain a valid Mapbox token, which can be obtained for free by setting up